Shivansh7201/tesseract.js/README.md

     - `createWorker` arguments changed
        - Setting non-default language and OEM now happens in `createWorker`
           - E.g. `createWorker("chi_sim", 1)`
-    - `worker.initialize` and `worker.loadLanguage` functions should be deleted from code
+    - `worker.initialize` and `worker.loadLanguage` functions should be deleted from the code
     - See [this issue](https://github.com/naptha/tesseract.js/issues/820) for full list

 Upgrading from v2 to v5?
 See [this guide](https://github.com/naptha/tesseract.js/issues/771).